Pitastic/zabbix-tplink-crawler/README.md

 This project has been tested against TP-Link switch models TL-SG1016DE and TL-SG108E.
 It should also be compatible with the other members of this family, including the TL-SG105E and TL-SG1024DE.

+The output should be easy to parse for a Zabbix agent.

 ***
 <p align="center">
 <B>*** WARNING ***</B>